Dream Weavers

 Work drawings

-Gobeläng rugs and fabrics require painted contour drawings that are fastened under the warp in the loom.
-Where the colours should be positioned is interpreted by the weaver from watercolour sketches and weaving samples.
-The studio is home to a considerable number of patterns that can be realised in a great variety of dimensions.
-In total there are tens of thousands of working drawings, which are produced and used when a client commissions a rug to be woven.
+The studio houses a large collection of patterns that can be adapted to a wide range of dimensions.
+In total, there are tens of thousands of working drawings—each produced and referenced when a client commissions a rug to be woven.

 Materials